matteo-dinoia/WGL_repo_2024/AP-protocol.md

 Packet Drop Rate: The drone drops the received packet with probability equal to the Packet Drop Rate.

+The PDR can be up to 100%, and the routing algorithm of every group should find a way to eventually work around this.

 # Messages and fragments

 Recall that there are: Content servers (that is, Text and Media servers) and Communication servers.
 These servers are used by clients to implement applications.